Illumina/Bench-Example-Images/bench-rstudio/README.md

 #### Uploading

-Instructions to upload this image can be found at [link](https://help.ica.illumina.com/home/h-dockerrepository#importing-a-private-image)
+Instructions to upload this image can be found at [ICA Help Pages](https://help.ica.illumina.com/home/h-dockerrepository#importing-a-private-image)

 ## License